 The Philippine Educational Placement Test or PEPT is a test that seeks to evaluate a student’s competency in five core subjects – English, Filipino, Science, Mathematics, and Social Studies – in relation to their age.
 By taking the PEPT, a student who fell behind their classmates because of dropping out from school can have the option to skip the grade or year levels they would normally be required to complete as long as they can prove that their competency is equivalent to students the same age as theirs.

-For example, a 12 year-old student who stopped during the third grade can choose to skip the fourth and fifth grades and be automatically promoted to sixth grade as long as he’ll pass the test.
+For example, a 12-year-old student who stopped during the third grade can choose to skip the fourth and fifth grades and be automatically promoted to sixth grade as long as he’ll pass the test.
 The same also goes for High School students.
-A 16 year-old student who stopped on her first year in High School can choose to skip second and third years and be automatically promoted to fourth year as long as she can prove that she is as competent as any 4th year High School student.
+A 16-year-old student who stopped in her first year of high school can choose to skip the second and third years and be automatically promoted to the fourth year as long as she can prove that she is as competent as any 4th year High School student.

 ALS A & E